If you buy a cheap USBasp V2.0 ICSP programmer on eBay, chances are, avrdude will give you the following warning message:

 avrdude: warning: cannot set sck period. please check for usbasp firmware update.

 While it’s just a benign warning message which can be ignored with no ill effects, it’s still a constant irritant.
-To get rid of this warning, you must update the firmware to the latest version: usbasp.2011-05-28.tar.gz
+Furthermore, it also prevents my speed up technique from working, because it relies on changing the sck period.
+To get rid of the warning, you must update the firmware to the latest version: usbasp.2011-05-28.tar.gz

 If you have another ICSP programmer already, such as a USBtinyISP, programming in the new firmware is quite simple.
 If you have more than one USBasp, you can even use them to program each other.
 Here are the steps: